chandanhpcic/docs/source/manual/how-tos/nginx_streams.rst

     This will not work anymore with ESNI which may be published with TLS 1.3.
     If it causes trouble, do not enable encrypted SNI and stay with plain SNI.
-    Also keep in mind that when SNI Upstream Maps are used, the connection will not be decrypted on OPNsense, so you cannot load balance a TLS connection to unencrypted servers.
+    Also keep in mind that when SNI Upstream Maps are used, the connection will not be decrypted on Reticen8, so you cannot load balance a TLS connection to unencrypted servers.

 .. image:: images/nginx_streams_snimap_edit.png